SNL-WaterPower/siweed/README.md

 <!-- System layout -->
 ## System layout
-SIWEED uses a PC to control two Arduinos: (1) an Arduino Mega to run the wavemaker and (2) an Arduino Due to run the WEC.
+SIWEED uses a PC to control two Arduino Dues: (1) to run the wavemaker and (2) to run the WEC.
 A detailed illustration of the system layout is shown in the diagram below.

 ![system layout](https://github.com/SNL-WaterPower/siweed/blob/develop/documentation/diagrams/systemLayoutPNG.png)